Philipst77/low-level-c-projects/SmallFP/README.md

-# 🧮 SmallFP: Software Floating-Point Library (CS 367 Project 2)
+# 🧮 SmallFP: Software Floating-Point Library

 A low-level C implementation of a custom 11-bit floating-point library designed for embedded systems that lack native float or double support.
 This library is used by the MUAN (Micro-Ubiquitous Accounting Notary) programming language to support floating-point expressions.